msiebuhr/node-statsd-client/README.md

 ### Stopping gracefully

-By default, the socket is closed if it hasn't been used for a second (see `socket_timeout` in the init-options), but it can also be force-closed with `.close()`:
+By default, the socket is closed if it hasn't been used for a second (see `socketTimeout` in the init-options), but it can also be force-closed with `.close()`:

 ```javascript